RaspberryPiFoundation/webdev-curriculum/en-GB/Happy Birthday/Happy Birthday.md

 ## Save Your Project {.save}

-Now that you've made a card, you can click the menu bar to share the link or email the card to someone.
+Now that you've finished your card, you can share or email it to someone.

 ![screenshot](birthday-share.png)